 Enclosed with this Newsletter you will find the Programme Card for the next session.
 More cards are available at meetings, so do take some if you are able to put them in public places such as libraries, schools etc.

-At the Council meeting held on April 9th the Secretary announced that she had received no new nominations from the membership but Council had proposed Alexander Menegas and confirmed the election of David Markham who had been co-opted by Council since the previous AGM.
+At the AGM the Secretary announced that she had received no new nominations from the membership but Council had made the nominations in the April newletter.
 The revised constitution requires that one ordinary member of Council should retire each year.
-Roger O’Brien volunteered to stand down due to other commitments.
-We thank Roger for his help and hope that he will return to Council in the future.
+David Brandt volunteered to stand down due to other commitments.
+We thank David for his help and hope that he will return to Council in the future.

 Your Council elected at the AGM is as follows:

 |Treasurer & Membership Secretary||John Tennant|

 |Ordinary Members (Max 5)||Dr. Kevin Devine, David Markham, Martin Williams, Alexander Menegas|